xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

                 | <relation>
 ```

-THAT's the connection!
+_That_'s the connection!
 The relops and the  relation  they define
 serve to wed the two kinds of algebra.
 It  is  worth noting that
 this implies a hierarchy  where  the  arithmetic expression has a
-HIGHER precedence that  a  Boolean factor, and therefore than all
+_higher_ precedence that  a  Boolean factor, and therefore than all
 the  Boolean operators.
 If you write out the precedence levels
 for all the operators, you arrive at the following list: